-Sense and Sensitivity: How not to waste money on beauty
+How not to waste money on beauty for sensitive skin

 Women waste £148m on products they can't use.
 Here's how to make sure your cash is well-spent if you suffer with sensitive skin

 How much money have you wasted on skincare and makeup that's left you red in the face?
-Sensitive skin experts and organic brand Pai Skincare have revealed that women are wasting an estimated total of £148m on products that they can't use, with 50 per cent of women admitting that they've had some form of reaction to cosmetics and skincare.
+In research released in 2014, sensitive skin experts and organic brand Pai Skincare revealed that women are wasting an estimated total of £148m on products that they can't use, with 50 per cent of women admitting that they've had some form of reaction to cosmetics and skincare.